NethServer/docs/administrator-manual/en/accounts.rst

 the LDAP service runs on a non-standard TCP port, specify it in :guilabel:`TCP port`.

-The a LDAP _rootDSE_ query is sent to the specified host and a form is filled with returned data.
+Then an LDAP *rootDSE* query is sent to the specified host and a form is filled with returned data.
 Check the values are correct then press the :guilabel:`Save` button to confirm.